Children & Parenting

 Whether you are presenting to the clinic seeking support for your child, or support for yourself within a parenting capacity, we are here to support you.

-Please note that for children's psychology appointments (ages 0-5), the initial consultation is a parent-interview so that we can establish your main concerns and goals for your child.
-If booking online, please ensure to select "Initial Consultation - Under 18" or "Subsequent Consultation - Under 18".
+For children's psychology appointments (ages 0-5): the initial consultation is a parent-interview so that we can establish your main concerns and goals for your child.
+We prefer in-person appointments for children's psychology.

 What we can help with